 Considering Site Organization

-There are many opinions about the proper way to organize a Web site.
+There are many opinions about the proper way to organize a website.
 Some people like to compartmentalize all the files into directories and subdirectories.
 Some people like to have a very shallow structure, with many files in a single directory.
-As you get more experienced at Web development, you'll find your ideal organization.
-It's nice to exchange ideas with other Web developers or hobbyists so that you can learn from the successes and failures of others and they can learn from yours.
+As you get more experienced at web development, you'll find your ideal method of organization.
+It's nice to exchange ideas with other web developers or hobbyists so that you can learn from the successes and failures of others and they can learn from yours.

-I have a directory on my hard drive called Projects, represented in Figure 3.13.
-The Projects directory contains a directory for each project I'm working on.
-Within each project directory there is a directory called Web.
+I have a Projects directory on my hard drive, represented in Figure 3.7.
+The Projects directory contains a directory for each project on which I'm working.
+Within each project directory is a Web directory.
 This is the directory where I keep all the development files for the site and the directory that I set as the root in Dreamweaver.

-Figure 3.13 An example of a directory structure in which the Web site is housed in the Web directory.
+Figure 3.7 An example of a directory structure in which the website is housed in the directory.

-I try to logically break up sections of Web sites into separate directories.
-If your Web site has obvious divisions (departments, lessons, products, and so on), you can create directories to hold the Web pages in each of the sections.
-You'll be surprised at how even a small Web site becomes quickly unmanageable when all the files are dumped into one directory.
+I try to logically break up sections of websites into separate directories.
+If your website has obvious divisions (departments, lessons, products, and so on), you can create directories to hold the web pages for each division.
+You'll be surprised at how even a small website becomes quickly unmanageable when all the files are dumped into one directory.

-Luckily, if you do have to rearrange assets, Dreamweaver will update any links for you.
-When you move a file, Dreamweaver asks you if you want to search and update links to that file.
+Luckily, if you do have to rearrange assets, Dreamweaver updates any links for you.
+When you move a file, Dreamweaver asks you whether you want to search and update links to that file.
 That's what the site cache is created for.
-However, it is still best to make wise design decisions at the beginning of a big project.
+However, it is still best to make wise design decisions at the beginning of a big project .